ScaCap/spring-auto-restdocs/README.md

 * Automatic documentation of field and parameter constraints
 * A helper to document authentication.
 * A snippet that includes all other snippets.
+* Shorten JSON arrays in example requests and responses.
+* Replace binary example requests and responses with `<binary>`.

 ## Usage